Corwin Clairmont: Higher education

 Obtaining a Bachelor of Arts at Montana State University, Clairmont went on to complete a graduate fellowship at San Fernando State University.
 He finalized his formal education in 1971 at California State University, Los Angeles, receiving a Master of Fine Arts.
 His higher educational experiences provided him awareness about the movements of the 20th century international art world.
 Clairmont was drawn to the work of Joseph Beuys and John Baldessari, primarily due to the environmental and nature based influence in their works.
 After graduation he remained in Los Angeles teaching fine arts and handling programming at Otis Art Institute.

 Current activities

 In 1984 Clairmont became an administrator at Salish Kootenai College, which at the time, did not have an arts program.
 He took the lead in creating an arts department.
 In 1989, he was named Director of Art Programming and Assistant Vice President, positions he still holds today.
 He designed the college's arts building, "Three Woodcocks", basing the design on a traditional Salish longhouse.
 He lives in Ronan, Montana and has served on the Montana Arts Council Board since 2008 and the Ronan Consumer Advisory Committee.

 Fine art career

 Gail Tremblay on Clairmont's work:

-His work offers a door to revelation and gives indigenous and non-Indian people alike a space to reflect on the dynamics of culture in their lives.